district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-So far, we have used several convenience static functions from both QMessageBox
+So far, we have used several convenience static functions from both `QMessageBox`{.cpp}
-and QFileDialog.
+and `QFileDialog`{.cpp}.
 These functions create a dialog, initialize it, and call
 `exec()` on it.
 It is also possible, although less convenient, to create a
 `QMessageBox`{.cpp} or a `QFileDialog`{.cpp} widget like any other widget and explicitly call
 `exec()`, or even `show()`, on it.